 - a.
 Initial Enrollment for January 1, 2013.
 The state will pre-select an MCO for each KanCare member.
 That pre-selection shall be based on the principles set forth in 42 CFR 438.52(f), taking into account the MCO affiliation of the member's historic providers.
 Once the member is advised of the state's pre-selection, the member will have at least 30 days to choose another MCO prior to the enrollment effective date.
 If a different MCO is not selected during that time period, the member will be enrolled into the pre-selected MCO where they will then have 90 days to change MCOs without cause. - b.
 Enrollment Process after January 1, 2013.
 All individuals must have the opportunity to make an active selection of a KanCare MCO during the application process.
 If no MCO is selected, the state will pre-select an MCO for each KanCare member and enroll the individual in that MCO.
 That pre-selection shall be based on the principles set forth in 42 CFR 438.52(f), taking into account the MCO affiliation of the individual's historic providers, with a prior history with the MCO being taken into account first. - c.
 Additional Enrollment Supports for Beneficiaries using LTSS.
 For individuals residing in a nursing facility or other residential facility, the nursing or residential facility will be used first to determine the selection of a KanCare MCO.
 For individuals using HCBS providers at the time of enrollment, the selection process must be customized to the specific waiver with specific attention paid to the types of providers critical to positive outcomes of the individuals within each of the waivers.
 All individuals enrolled in one of the 1915(c) waivers in STC 21 at the time of KanCare enrollment must have the opportunity to receive counseling from an independent options counselor to assist them in making an MCO selection and switching MCOs if desired. - d.
 Enrollment Broker.
-The state will contract with an independent entity to assist beneficiaries with the Medicaid managed care enrollment and plan selection process. - e.
-Number of enrollees receiving 1915(c) services.
-The state must allow all eligible individuals to enroll into each 1915(c) delivery system until the enrollment cap has been reached in a given year. - 28.
+The state will contract with an independent entity to assist beneficiaries with the Medicaid managed care enrollment and plan selection process. - 28.
 KanCare Disenrollment.
 Individuals must be informed at least annually of their opportunity to change MCOs.
 Within 90 days of their initial enrollment into an MCO, individuals must be permitted to change MCOs without cause.
-After that time period, MCO changes are permitted for cause only. - a.
-Additionally, individuals who are temporarily or permanently placed in a public Intermediate Care Facility for Persons with Intellectual or Developmental Disabilities
+After that time period, MCO changes are permitted for cause only. - 29.
+For Cause Reasons for Disenrollment.
+In addition to the for cause reasons for disenrollment in 42 CFR 438.56, and any other state specific reasons for disenrollment, enrollees will have the following reasons for disenrolling from an MCO and will be able to choose a different MCO: